 LEARNING TO WALK IN BAREFOOT SHOES

 If you are new to wearing VIVOBAREFOOT shoes we’d recommend walking before you run and transitioning gradually.
 It might feel unusual at first, but it’ll be worth it in the long run.

 Like any training programme, it takes time to adjust to barefoot movement.
 You may have sore calves and feet to begin with but this is just the feeling of waking muscles up that may not have had a proper workout in years.
 In time you should get stronger feet, increased ankle mobility, improved posture and better balance and a new found sense of connection with the ground.
 The “workout” begins the first time you walk in our shoes.

 Therefore we’d recommend starting slowly; being barefoot (where it’s safe to be) where possible and wearing VIVOBAREFOOT shoes for short periods for walking.
 Your brain will start to adapt quickly and you body will also begin to change too.
 We’d recommend regularly doing toe exercises little and often (whilst brushing your teeth is ideal) and when walking think about good posture and correct walking pattern.
-We have lots more information on Toe-Ga and walking.

 The best-selling book, Born to Run, by Christopher McDougall, paints a romantic picture of taking off your shoes and running with the Tarahumara people.
 In reality there’s a bit more to it than that.

 It’s true humans have evolved to move.
 Moving regularly and uninhibited is key to human health and fitness.
 However in western cultures we tend to do two things: we sit down and we wear shoes.
 A lifetime spent in a seated posture and in narrow, rigid, and/or cushioned shoes is likely to have a detrimental impact on your body and your ability to move skilfully, without injury.